dauger/dauger.github.com/source/_posts/2010-01-31-practical-persistence-ignorant-lazy-loading-for-your-hand-rolled-dal.markdown

 with tons of friction and poor performance.
 That being said, I am not allowed to use an ORM at my current employer, and I know that many others are not as well.
-That being the case, I think this post may be of use for other people in the same situation.
+That being the case, I think this post may be of use for other people in the same situation. <!-- more -->

 Secondly – I specifically used the word “practical” to describe this strategy.
 Although there are ways to do this sort of thing with code gen and/or reflection, I am